Should I Overclock My GPU? Is Overclocking Worth It?

 One of the benefits of this is that largely thanks to outstanding tools such as MSI Afterburner, you are now able to save multiple overclocking profiles and switch between them, depending on how graphically intensive the game you want to play is.

 Given how graphics card companies have improved their manufacturing standards, it’s safe to say that overclocking has become a significantly more reliable process than it used to be.
-It’s clear that we’re heading toward almost risk-free overclocking.
+It’s evident that we’re heading toward almost risk-free overclocking.

 Recommended Reads